 Even though these standalone tubs can come with a small hand-held shower, most don’t have that addition, and mounting a shower on it makes it look unappealing.
 You would rather just have the two separate and use your tub for what it’s intended for – relaxation.

 Another challenge is that freestanding tubs have limited options for accessing bathing items.
 However, you can always buy a rolling bath caddy or stool to put your candles, a glass of wine, shower gel among others.

 Lastly, because of how tall they are, it can be challenging to give your kids or pets a bath.
 The height also makes it hard to clean in the inside of the tub.

 Q1: How much does it Cost to Install a Freestanding Tub?

 The cost of installing a freestanding tub will vary greatly depending on a number of factors such as whether you are doing modifications, building, or renovating.
-According to HomeAdvisor, installing a new tub will typically cost you anywhere between $1130 and $6000.
+According to Forbes, installing a new tub will typically cost you anywhere between $1000 and $5000.
 The tub itself will cost you from $200 all the way to $2500 depending on the style, design, and material you choose.

 Q2: Which is the Best Freestanding Tub with Shower Curtain?

 We would highly suggest the Riyidecor White Floral Damask fabric tub shower curtain.
 We love that it is wide enough (180*70 inches) to cover the entire tub.
 We also loved that it is heavy duty and comes with 32-pack shower hooks.
 It is also water repellant, mold-resistant, and dries pretty fast.